DougBurke/sherpa-standalone-notebooks/README.md

    of Sherpa (I added this as we are currently lacking in documentation for how to use the `add_user_model` routine).

-   Last updated: September 26 2016 to use the Sherpa 4.8.2 release
+   Last updated: March 28 2019 to use the Sherpa 4.11.0 release

  - [An integrated user model](http://nbviewer.ipython.org/github/DougBurke/sherpa-standalone-notebooks/blob/master/an%20integrated%20user%20model.ipynb),
    which fits the Gamma probability distribution function to the data